-The Commission again issued 8 charitable permits in 2022.
-The number of Registrations increased slightly, with 59 issued, up from 54 in 2021, but still significantly down from the 82 in 2019.
-As is usual, several meetings were requested by the Commission with some of the charities to explain and offer advice on conducting lotteries, but this year, most if not all were in respect of wanting to offer online products.
+The Commission issued 6 charitable permits in 2023, three of these to one provider.
+The number of Registrations increased quite significantly from the past number of years, with 77 issued, up from 59 in 2022, but still significantly down from the 82 issued in 2019.
+As is usual, several meetings were requested by the Commission with some of the charities to explain and offer advice on conducting lotteries, but as per last year, most were in respect of wanting advise on how to offer part of their sales and marketing online.